famarrero/flutter_clean_arch_api_posts/README.md

-# flutter_clean_arch_api_posts
+# flutter_app

-A simple application that consumes an api developed under the principles of clean architecture.
+A simple application that consumes from api.
+Developed under the principles of Clean Architecture, BloC pattern, Dio for api call and GetIt for dependency injection.

+## Getting Started